-The government defines enrollment for fall, spring and summer as:
+The Government defines enrollment for fall, spring and summer as:

 Why do I have to provide my parents' information?

-The Department of Education determines your dependency status.
+The U.S. Department of Education determines your dependency status.
 It views you, your parents or spouse (if applicable) as your primary financial source for your postsecondary education.

 REMEMBER: You are NOT automatically classified as independent if:

 My parents are divorced.
 I live with my mother and stepfather.
-Does the government require my stepfather to provide his information on the FAFSA?
+Does the Government require my stepfather to provide his information on the FAFSA?

 Yes, you need to include his information on the FAFSA.

 My parents are divorced.
 I live with my mother.
 My father claims me on his taxes.
-What should
+What should I do?

-The government requires only the custodial parent to supply financial information.
+The Government requires only the custodial parent to supply financial information.
 A custodial parent is the parent you lived with the most in the last year.
 Complete all parent financial aid questions using information about your mother.